 You make a “dirty ask” when you request a meeting with your donor or sponsor, but your real intention is to seek a follow-up gift.
-A dirty ask is a bait-and-switch tactic.
+A dirty ask is a kind of bait-and-switch tactic.

 You and your team can do better than this–you have your vision to share.